RockefellerArchiveCenter/project_electron/index.md

 ---

-Project Electron aims to build sustainable, user-centered, and standards-compliant infrastructure to support the ongoing acquisition, management, and preservation of digital records so that we can make them available in the broadest and most equitable way possible.
+Rockefeller Archive Center's Project Electron aims to build sustainable, user-centered, and standards-compliant infrastructure to support the ongoing acquisition, management, and preservation of digital records so that we can make them available in the broadest and most equitable way possible.